 The Yi Jing ‘Book of Changes’ was foremost among the five ancient classics of China.
 Kongfuzi (Confucius) is reputed to have said “If years were added to my life, I would dedicate fifty to study the ‘Yi Jing’, then I might approach perfection” (Analects 7.16) .
 “The Yi Jing thinks of nothing, does nothing; in tranquility, unmoving, it fathoms what is at the back of everything in the world” (Great Appendix to the Yi Jing).
 Many great scholars have studied the ‘Yi Jing’, which is still widely known as ‘I Ching’ following the Wade Giles system, as a source of contemplation and reflection.
 Marcel Granet ➚ has described it “as the Cosmos in capsule form”.
 It served as a broad method for characterizing all things, people, events and situations systematically.
-As many objects and actions are associated with a particular hexagram it was used as a proto-science - a means of putting everything in its appropriate logical context.
+As many objects and actions are associated with a particular hexagram it was used as a proto-science - putting everything in its appropriate logical context.
 In Imperial China its influence was all pervasive; the Qing dynasty Emperor Kangxi's edition of the I Ching had by then accumulated no less than 218 commentaries written by esteemed scholars.

 It is called ‘Book of Changes’ because it is rooted in transformation.
 In the classic divination method two hexagrams are cast at the same time, the one changing to the other.

 Feng Shui, Confucianism and Yin/Yang all contribute to the ‘(Book of Changes ➚’).
 Nowadays it is best known as a popular fortune telling system, but its foundations go deeper.
-It builds ‘hexagrams’ made up of six lines that are either yang (solid) or yin (broken).
+It builds ‘hexagrams’ made up of six lines that are each either yang (solid) or yin (broken).
 A hexagram is termed a gua 卦 guà in Chinese.
 It is a combination of two trigrams made up of three lines to form one of eight trigrams (bagua 八卦); that are shown surrounding the traditional taiji (yin-yang) figure in the illustration.
 Two trigrams combine together to give the six lines that represent one of 64 possible hexagrams.

 The Yi Jing was consulted for scientific inquiry, for example in alchemy; and astronomy as hexagrams are associated with both the lunar and daily (solar) cycles; as each particular day of the month or time of day had its own associations.
 From this evolved the practice of doing certain actions on particular days and at particular times.
 The yin-yang division is a binary system and this stimulated Leibniz ➚ to think that the Chinese had developed a binary counting system centuries before the West, however this was not true, the Yi Jing had never been used for counting.
 Because it attempted to provide an explanatory system for all things it became an obstacle to further scientific development and was incompatible with Western science when it reached China in the 20th century.
 Needham ➚ considers that scientists ‘would have been better to tie a millstone round the neck of the Yi Jing and cast it into the sea.’